Rocket891/Whatsapp-Watch-Parser-v2/replit.md

 ## CRITICAL: Database Configuration (December 2025)

 ### Single Database Policy
-**IMPORTANT**: This application uses ONE external Neon PostgreSQL database for BOTH development and production:
+**IMPORTANT**: This application uses ONE Replit-managed Neon PostgreSQL database for BOTH development and production:
-- **Host**: `ep-floral-tree-ahazp7b3.c-3.us-east-1.aws.neon.tech`
+- **Host**: `ep-royal-poetry-ae4cqfti.c-2.us-east-2.aws.neon.tech`
 - **Database**: `neondb`
 - **Contains**: 6.7M+ watch listings and all user data

 ### Environment Variables (MUST ALL POINT TO SAME DATABASE)
-These secrets MUST be set consistently in both Replit Development and Production environments:
+These secrets are managed by Replit and should be consistent in both Development and Production:
-- `DATABASE_URL` - Full connection string to ep-floral-tree
+- `DATABASE_URL` - Full connection string to ep-royal-poetry
-- `PGHOST` - ep-floral-tree-ahazp7b3.c-3.us-east-1.aws.neon.tech
+- `PGHOST` - ep-royal-poetry-ae4cqfti.c-2.us-east-2.aws.neon.tech
 - `PGDATABASE` - neondb
 - `PGUSER` - neondb_owner
-- `PGPASSWORD` - (your Neon password)
+- `PGPASSWORD` - (managed by Replit)
 - `PGPORT` - 5432

 ### Deployment Notes